AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 -   Enable the [!UICONTROL CJA SQL Connector] in your Experience Platform organization.

--   Configure the functionality for the relevant product profiles, user groups and/or individual users.
+-   Configure the functionality for the relevant product profiles, user groups and/or individual users.<br/>

-    Users need to have access to
+    Users must have access to:
-    - Adobe Experience Platform Query Service,
+    - Experience Platform Query Service,
-    - Custom Journey Analytics Workspace, and
+    - CJA  Workspace projects, and
-    - curated access to the Data views they want to use.
+    - CJA Data views they want to use.

+-   Use expiring on non-expiring credentials to connect BI tools to the CJA SQL Connector.
+See [Credentials guide](https://experienceleague.adobe.com/docs/experience-platform/query/ui/credentials.html?lang=en) for more information on setting expiring credentials or non-expiring credentials.

 ## Usage

-To use the CJA SQL Connector functionality, you can either use SQL directly or use the drag and drop experience available in the specific BI tool.
+To use the [!DNL CJA SQL Connector] functionality, you can either use SQL directly or use the drag and drop experience available in the specific BI tool.

 ### SQL